edwardtanguay/merncrud051-frontend/README.md

 	- cookie/session authentication
 	- MongoDB (local or Atlas)
 	- Mongoose
-	- no try/catch error handling for learning simplicity
+	- bcrypt for hasing passwords
+  - CLI command to create bcrypt hashes
+  - authorization pattern: accessGroups with anonymousUser

 ## CREATE ONE PROJECT FOR BOTH BACKEND AND FRONTEND

 - open your terminal and go to your project directory
 - create a directory for this project, e.g.
-  - `mkdir et-mern-crud-site`
+  - `mkdir merncrudmulti`

 ## INSTALL BACKEND

 ### set up directory and editor for backend

 - enter your project directory
-  - `cd et-mern-crud-site`
+  - `cd merncrudmulti`
 - create backend directory
-  - `git clone git@github.com:edwardtanguay/et-mern-crud-site-backend.git et-mern-crud-site-backend`
+  - `git clone git@github.com:edwardtanguay/merncrud051-backend.git merncrudmulti-backend`
 - open VSCode in the backend directory
-  - `code et-mern-crud-site-backend`
+  - `code merncrudmulti-backend`
 - open VSCode terminal
 - install node_modules
   - `npm i`